Only 4 ingredients, it's no-bake and tastes like Black Forest Cake!

 - 9 whole fresh cherries

-- 2 8 ounce tubs of frozen whipped topping, thawed (I used Cool Whip)
+- 16 ounces frozen whipped topping, thawed I used Cool Whip

 - 1 good quality dark chocolate square I used Ghiradelli